Brokalia/doctrine-entity-generator/README.md

     }
 }
 ```
-Creates a doctrine entity and a mapper between them.
+Generates a doctrine entity and a mapper to map between domain and doctrine entities:

 ```php
 // src/Infrastructure/Persistence/DoctrineMyDomainEntity.php